CMU-17-214/f2023/assignments/hw3.md

 You will review other solutions to milestone 3a and will point out design problems.
 This is an exercise in critically reflecting on other designs and identifying common design problems.

-About 3 days after the milestone 3a deadline, we will assign you 2 or 3 milestone 3a design documents (not code).
+About 3 days after the milestone 3a deadline, we will assign you 2 or 3 design documents (not code) from milestone 3a.
 In addition to  solutions from other students, we might provide you with designs from the course staff that have known problems.
-You will submit your reviews of these solutions according to a provided rubric.
-We will share your reviews with the author of those solutions for milestone 3c.
+You will submit your reviews of these solutions according to a provided rubric on Canvas.
+Your reviews will be visible to author of those solutions.
+Reviews are anonymous (reviewers will not know the authors of the solutions and authors will not know the identity of the reviewers).

 We will evaluate whether your reviews correctly point out design problems that exist or incorrectly point out problems where code is well designed.